Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 Blended Course Quality

-Accrediting bodies (e.g., Southern Association of Colleges and Schools, Western Association of Schools and Colleges, Northwest Commission on Colleges and Universities, etc.) and education compact organizations (e.g., Southern Regional Education Board, Western Interstate Commission for Higher Education, Midwestern Higher Education Compact, etc.) have articulated broad requirements or statements of good practice for academic programs in higher education (including online courses if not blended courses).
+“An accreditation [accrediting] body is an organisation delegated to make decisions, on behalf of the higher education sector, about the status, legitimacy or appropriateness of an institution, or programme” (www.qualityresearchinternational.com/glossary/accreditationbody.htm).
+Accrediting bodies (e.g., Southern Association of Colleges and Schools Commission on Colleges, Western Association of Schools and Colleges, Northwest Commission on Colleges and Universities, New England Association of Schools and Colleges) and education compact organizations (e.g., Southern Regional Education Board, Western Interstate Commission for Higher Education, Midwestern Higher Education Compact) have articulated broad requirements or statements of good practice for academic programs in higher education (including online courses if not blended courses).
 Such statements typically define levels of minimum acceptability for particular dimensions (e.g., curriculum and instruction, institutional context and mission, evaluation and assessment, etc.) of institutional offerings.
 While some statements have direct implications for what happens within courses, these guidelines are necessarily broad in order to facilitate compliance at the institutional level.
 Articulating analogous quality standards at the course level is difficult for at least three reasons.
 First, there is no one authoritative body that can (or is willing to) address minimum levels of acceptability for blended learning in all its manifestations within the diversity of approaches found in even one state’s higher education institutions.
 Thus, there are no universal standards for blended course quality.
 Second, if such standards did exist, it is difficult to create an evaluative tool which could be used consistently across all courses, programs, and institutions.
 Third, if such a tool were available, it is actually quite time consuming to evaluate an individual course.
 It is difficult to imagine an organization willing to commit to such an undertaking for all higher education institutions within its jurisdiction.

-In recent years, course-level standards have begun to emerge for online courses even if comparable standards have not been articulated to the same degree for face-to-face courses or blended learning courses.
-(Perhaps it is because of the ubiquity of face-to-face courses and the lack of a consistent definition of blended course that these modalities have not received the level of attention given to online courses.
-However, some online course standards do identify areas of relevance for blended learning courses.)
-Nevertheless, online course standards do provide the closest analogue to articulations of quality for blended learning courses.
+Perhaps it is because of the ubiquity of face-to-face courses and the lack of a consistent definition of blended courses that these modalities have not received the level of attention given to online courses.
+However, some online course standards do identify areas of relevance for blended learning courses.
+(In fact, one might note that a few of the most popular online course standards have been re-framed as benefitting blended courses as well.)
+In the absence of standards focused exclusively on blended courses, online course standards do provide the closest analogue to articulations of quality for blended learning courses.
 An overview of online course standards follows.

-Specific standards of online course quality have emerged not from traditional authoritative bodies but from for-profit companies (e.g., Blackboard’s Exemplary Course Program, groups of institutions (e.g., Quality Matters ), or, more typically, from individual institutions.
+Specific standards of online course quality have emerged not from traditional authoritative bodies but from for-profit companies (e.g., Blackboard’s Exemplary Course Program, groups of institutions (e.g., Quality Matters), or, more typically, from individual institutions.
 Most of these groups embed their standards in a review form (i.e., a checklist or rubric) and include a summative, ordinal rating.
-The advantage of such review forms is that, ostensibly, they are quite easy to implement for faculty, designers, and administrators for whom time is already in short supply.
+The advantage of such review forms is that, ostensibly, they are quite easy to implement for faculty, designers, and administrators, for whom time might already be in short supply.
 After reviewing an online course with a review form, one is usually left with a “punch list” of items on which to focus one’s attention, making evident how a course may be improved before it is taught next.
 Table 1 provides a selection of online course standards/review forms.

 Table 1.
 Selected examples of online course standards

 It is the nature of standards to prescribe how things should be.
-However, it is challenging to formulate prescriptive statements in such a manner as to fit all contexts which give rise to online courses.
-For instance, the statement, “evaluating and validating Web-based information in completing assignments” certainly applies to many online courses, but if a course does not feature assignments that require students to consult Web-based resources, this standard is obviously irrelevant.
+However, it is challenging to formulate prescriptive statements in such a manner as to fit all contexts which give rise to blended or online courses.
+For instance, the statement, “evaluating and validating Web-based information in completing assignments” certainly applies to many courses, but if a course does not feature assignments that require students to consult Web-based resources, this standard is obviously irrelevant.
 Also, in prescribing what should be, there is a tendency to focus on minimum acceptability to the exclusion of excellence or innovation.
-Review instruments which incorporate actual rubrics (e.g., CSU Chico’s Rubric for Online Instruction ) mitigate this limitation by presenting upper-end requirements as a counterpoint to the “bare minimums,” but one has to question whether it is likely that the usefully finite number of categories in such rubrics will account for all manner of innovations.
+Review instruments which incorporate actual rubrics (e.g., California State University QOLT Quality Assurance for blended & Online courses) mitigate this limitation by presenting upper-end requirements as a counterpoint to the “bare minimums,” but it is likely that such rubrics will account for all manner of innovations.

 The provenance of standards affects their credibility.
-For instance, most online course standards are written by small groups of individuals with some personal experience with online teaching and learning.
-Although there is nothing wrong with a group’s expertise serving as the basis for such standards, it is not uncommon for online course standards to be accepted uncritically, with no recognition that they arose from a particular context with its own idiosyncratic needs.
+For instance, most blended and online course standards are written by small groups of individuals with some personal experience with blended/online teaching and learning.
+Although there is nothing wrong with a group’s expertise serving as the basis for such standards, we need to recognize that they arose from a particular context with its own idiosyncratic needs.
 Interestingly, there are numerous instances in which standards from one review instrument have been copied-and-pasted into new review instruments as if the standards are axiomatic.
 There are rarely any explicit connections made between standards and theory-based or research-based frameworks.
-If online course standards are to have enduring significance in addressing quality, they must be credible.
+If course standards are to have enduring significance in addressing quality, they must be credible.

-Nearly all sets of online course standards bear the imprint of an overt instructional design emphasis (e.g., instructional objectives, constructivist influence, technology-dominated, etc.).
-While, of course, it is reasonable for this field to leave its mark on what is deemed acceptable in online courses, such an emphasis typically leads to a focus on the designed environment of the course to the exclusion of the experience of instructors and students in the teaching/learning process.
+Nearly all sets of blended/online course standards bear the imprint of an overt instructional design emphasis (e.g., instructional objectives, constructivist influence, technology-dominated).
+While, of course, it is reasonable for this field to leave its mark on what is deemed acceptable in blended and online courses, such an emphasis typically leads to a focus on the designed (online) environment of the course to the exclusion of the experience of instructors and students in the teaching/learning process (whether online or face-to-face).
 The problems this causes can perhaps more easily be seen if we look for an analogous set of relationships within a different setting.
 For instance, one can design and construct a building, a house, or a classroom.
 But such constructions are intended to support the lives of those who interact, who live, within their walls.
 While a tour of an unoccupied kindergarten classroom and an inventory of its resources might provide some indication of the nature of the teaching and learning that occur there, it is the lived experiences of the students and teachers, their actual interactions, in which teaching and learning are made manifest.
-Limiting the scope of online course quality to considerations of the designed environment results in a significant blind spot.
+Limiting the scope of blended or online course quality to considerations of the designed environment results in a significant blind spot.
 This should be avoided.

-The final limitation of online course standards to be presented here is the necessity for such standards to be atomistic.
-That is, online courses are viewed only as an aggregation of disparate parts, reducible to simple “should” statements.
+The final limitation of blended/online course standards presented here is the necessity for such standards to be atomistic.
+That is, courses are viewed only as an aggregation of disparate parts, reducible to simple “should” statements.
 As discussed above, the activity of reviewing courses in any kind of collective way necessitates having a scalable process.
 This includes using a review instrument that is relatively quick to complete.
 However, it must be observed that, by their nature, atomistic approaches lend themselves to quantification, sums, and scores.
 Holistic approaches, by contrast, result in one, integrated complete-as-possible picture which is more difficult to quantify (i.e., nominal classification).
-Thus, it is unlikely for a simple course review instrument to reveal the complexities of an online course instructional experience, but, with the above caveats in mind, such an instrument is likely to reveal whether some agreed-upon minimum acceptability has been achieved.
-(By contrast, see the Online Course Criticism Model (Thompson 2005) for a holistic, non-standards-based, robust approach to evaluating online courses.
-Further, the Online Course Evaluation Project provides a rare balance between most checklist-based reviews and the intensity of the criticism model.)
+Thus, it is unlikely for a simple course review instrument to reveal the complexities of a blended (or online) course instructional experience, but, with the above caveats in mind, such an instrument is likely to reveal whether some agreed-upon minimum acceptability has been achieved.
+By contrast, see the Online Course Criticism Model (Thompson 2005) for a holistic, non-standards-based, robust approach to evaluating online courses.
+Further, Monterey Institute’s Online Course Evaluation Project provides a rare balance between most checklist-based reviews and the intensity of the criticism model.

 Apart from institutional efforts to foster quality in online and blended courses, perhaps the best use of quality standards is by individual instructors in self-assessment and informal peer-reviews of teaching effectiveness.
+Most of the rubrics and standards lists related to online and blended courses that are linked above emphasize design documents and the designed environment.
+However, it is in the lived experience of teaching a course (regardless of modality) that much can go wrong (or right).
+Perhaps it is in this area that collegial advice might be most valued.
 A consideration of teaching effectiveness appears below.

 Teaching Effectiveness